-In response to my raging spring fever, I just finished a whirlwind cleaning of our apartment.
+In response to my raging spring fever (a common occurrence here after 6 months of winter), I just finished a whirlwind cleaning of our apartment.
 People say I clean when I’m stressed.
 I say I clean not to go crazy.
 Eight bags of garbage and a carload of Goodwill donations later, who cares if I’m crazy?
 The apartment is clean, right?

 The best way to stop clutter from building up is to clean as you go.
 Put things away as soon as you’re done using them.
 Throw things away as soon you know you won’t use them.
 Create a (small) space for things to be donated and recycled and clear it out as soon as it gets full.
 Limit your storage space and “junk” drawers so you don’t have the opportunity to just toss clutter in a closet and forget about it.

 Getting Rid of Clutter

 Start with a mass cleaning to get rid of your clutter.Chances are, if you’ve reached the point of looking for help getting rid of your clutter online, you need to do some serious cleaning.
 Set aside a day, or a weekend, specifically for cleaning.
 If you don’t want to (or can’t) do it alone, enlist the help of those you live with, or friends — bribe them with pizza and beer (or brochettes and wine, whichever) if you have to.
 Use the following suggestions to get rid of your clutter, and maintain a clutter-free space.